-Bowed legs (Blount’s disease) is when a child with bowed legs stands with their feet together and there is a noticeable space between their lower legs and knees, which is very common in toddlers.
+Bowed legs is a condition that affects how a child stands, walks and runs.
+If they stand with their feet together and there is a noticeable space between their lower legs and knees, they may be bow legged.
 This can be a result of either one, or both, of the legs curving outward.

-Bowed legs naturally begin to straighten as the child grows.
-If the legs have not straightened by 3 years old, this may be a sign of rickets or Blount’s disease.
+Bowed legs will naturally begin to straighten as your child grows and is most common in toddlers and very young children.
+If their legs have not straightened by 3 years old, this may be a sign of rickets or Blount’s disease.

 What is the cause of bow legs?

 Before some babies are born, the bones in their legs may have twisted slightly in the womb to fit in a small space.
 As your child starts walking, this outward curve may increase and then it usually disappears as they grow.

 - Physiologic genu varum: In children under 2 years old, the bowing of the legs is normal and will slowly improve as the child grows

 - Blount’s disease: Occurs in toddlers and adolescents as a result of an abnormality in the growth plate in the upper part of the shinbone (tibia); the bowing will worsen as the child grows

 - Rickets: A bone disease that causes bowed legs due to lack of calcium, phosphorus or Vitamin D; if treated early, bones will straighten out

 What does bow legged mean?

 If a child is bowlegged, the condition can cause symptoms that make daily life more difficult.
 If your child is experiencing any of these symptoms, contact their pediatric specialist.